sf-wdi-15/intro-jquery-ajax/README.md

     respond_to do |f|
       # note how for HTML requests we still want to redirect
       f.html { redirect_to restaurants_path }
-      # we send back the new restraunt as JSON.
+      # we send back the new restaurant as JSON.
       f.json { render json: @restaurant }
     end
   end

 ```

-Now we our backend is setup to recieve data and we should try to send data to it using `$.post`.
+Now we our backend is setup to receive data and we should try to send data to it using `$.post`.
 Luckily we already wrote that code earlier so all we have to do is refresh the `localhost:3000` page, and we should see the data in the Chrome Console.

 ```
 > New Restaurant Object {id: 2, name: "blah", created_at: "2015-01-21T23:09:40.431Z", updated_at: "2015-01-21T23:09:40.431Z"}